greetingromansoldier/Pressdown/README.md

 # static-site-generator
-Static site generator created with purpose of mastering concepts of OOP and Functional Progamming aspects using Python
+Static site generator created with purpose of mastering concepts of OOP and Functional Progamming written in Python